| William.Waite@Colorado.edu |

 One consequence of this quoting strategy is that spaces are not allowed within nonterminal names.
 In order to preserve the understandability of the nonterminal names used in the Revised Report, we have adopted the convention of running the words together and capitalizing the first letter of every word.
 Thus we render the Revised Report's nonterminal <simple variable> as SimpleVariable.

-In a definition, the regular expression defines a sequence of characters that identifies the particular basic symbol or comment.
+The regular expression defines a sequence of characters that identifies the particular basic symbol or comment in the text.
 If this character sequence does not constitute the complete basic symbol or comment, then an auxiliary scanner that obtains the complete sequence is specified.
-Finally, if an internal representation of the basic symbol or comment is required, then a token processor that builds the desired internal representation is specified.
+Finally, if additional actions are required after the sequence has been recognized, then a token processor is specified to carry out those actions.
+Auxiliary scanners and token processors for common situations can be found in the Eli library.
+Routines to handle special situations can be written in C or C++ and provided as part of the specification.

 algol60.map[6]==Our specifications of equivalence classes have replaced the examples of ALGOL 60 code that appear in the Revised Report.
 Where no equivalence classes are defined, we have inserted an empty section in order to keep the section numbering parallel to that of the Revised Report.This macro is attached to a product file.MAPSYM Equivalences[49]